MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 ### Functionality/Features

-* User profiles
+* User profiles:
     * Users create a profile where they share personal travel interests and bio information.
     * This profile is visible to others.
     * Users can set their profile status to "Not Traveling" when they are not currently on a trip.

-* Shared itinerary
+* Shared itinerary:
     * Users add upcoming travel plans by entering their destination(s) and travel dates.

-* Search and filtering
+* Search and filtering:
     * Users can explore the community by searching for travelers with overlapping itineraries.
     * The app will have filters such as destination and date.

-* Real-time chat and messaging
+* Real-time chat and messaging:
     * A built-in chat feature allows users to connect and discuss plans, ask questions, or arrange meetups.

 ### Target Audience